WildCodeSchool/2020-11-wns-paris-fantasticfork-projet-back/README.md

 // get all topics
 app.get('/topics', TopicController.read);

-// get one topic by id
+// get one topic by _id
 app.get('/topic/:id', TopicController.readOne);

-// creates a topic from req.body
+// creates a topic (from req.body)
 app.put('/topic', TopicController.create);

-// creates a message in the in the topic passed in req.body app.post('/message/:topicID', MessageController.create);
+// creates a message (from req.body) in the in a topic (identified by his _id) app.post('/message/:topicID', MessageController.create);
 ```